Qinghai, a Pass a Day Keeps the Doctor Away (Chinese Proverb)

 Minle, another example of Chinese real estate speculation

-Managers are Muslims, the cook prepares the handmade lamian before us, again very good.
-The broth is made of several vegetables, chives, and small pieces of meat.
+The restaurant is run by Muslims, and the cook prepares the handmade lamian noodles right in front of us.
+The broth is delicious, made with various vegetables, chives, and small pieces of meat.

-Let another ten kilometers, restart the fenced pastures for yaks and sheep.
-We stop to camp by the river, where the land is not fenced.
-We are still at 3400 meters and tomorrow we expect another pass.
+After another ten kilometers, the fenced pastures for yaks and sheep reappear.
+We find a spot by the river to camp, where the land is not fenced.
+We remain at 3,400 meters, and tomorrow, we anticipate another pass.

-And then it goes down for like 40 kilometers until another very nice village located before the last climb that will take us to the last pass at about 4000 meters.
+After that, we enjoy a 40-kilometer downhill ride until we reach another charming village, just before the final climb that will take us to the last pass at about 4,000 meters.

-We stopped to eat about six kilometers before in a restaurant decorated with a lot of Buddhist things.
-We eat new things, noodles topped with thick green chives and chili sauce that is served separately and “panzerotti” stuffed and fried.
-Also filled with chives.
-While we eat comes downpour that ends just when we finish eating.
+We stop to eat about six kilometers earlier at a restaurant adorned with many Buddhist decorations.
+We try some new dishes—noodles topped with thick green chives and chili sauce served on the side, along with “panzerotti” stuffed and fried, also filled with chives.
+As we eat, a downpour begins, but it conveniently ends just as we finish our meal.

 buddhist flags, lung ta, qinghai, China